zarifbinhasnat/zarifbinhasnat/README.md

 🚀 About Me :

-I'm a Computer Science undergraduate at IUT, currently in my third semester, exploring various domains of technology and science.
+I'm a Computer Science undergraduate at IUT, currently in my fifth semester, exploring various domains of technology and science.
 I love learning new things, solving problems, and understanding the beauty of nature through math and algorithms.

 🎯 What I'm Learning :

-Full-Stack Web Development (Starting with The Odin Project)
+Full-Stack Web Development

 JavaScript and modern web technologies